COVID-19 Campus Safety Guidelines

 In the event of a positive case contact or exposure involving someone on our campus, the first step is to contact the Health Department and follow their instructions.
 The following procedures are the steps we will take unless otherwise advised by the Health Department:

 Again, any person who has tested positive for COVID-19, must show proof of a negative result before being admitted back to school.
-Staff or scholars who are sent home due to fever but have not tested for Covid-19, must be fever free for three days without fever reducing medication.
+Staff or scholars who are sent home due to fever but have not tested for COVID-19, must be fever free for 48 hours without fever reducing medication.

 Masks are required for everyone entering the campus, even on sidewalks.